Michigan Juvenile Attorneys

 It’s important to remember that juvenile charges can potentially have serious, long-lasting consequences.
 Depending on the circumstances, juveniles could have their rights taken away, spend time in a detention facility or jail, be excluded from college financial aid, barred from joining the military, be denied public housing or educational opportunities, and perhaps have the justice system involved in their life well into adulthood.
 If a juvenile is charged with a felony, the Family Court may waive their jurisdiction … and the child could be sentenced as an adult.

-Our Michigan Juvenile Crime Attorneys Can Help Protect Your Child’s Future
+Our Michigan Juvenile Crime Lawyers Can Help Protect Your Child’s Future

 Michigan law doesn’t require that a juvenile be informed of the consequences of entering a plea of admission or no contest.
 The Friedman Law Firm wants to help you understand all the options available.